arnau/seachess/corpus/notes/cookie_monsters.md

 - `compression_type` signals whether the value is compressed.
   - `0` means uncompressed.
   - `1` means compressed with [snappy](https://google.github.io/snappy/).
-  - `2`, is `CompressionType::NUM_TYPES`.
-I don't know what this type is for nor I have any data with it.
-I'll ignore it.
+  - `2`, is `CompressionType::NUM_TYPES`. <del datetime="2023-10-21">I don't know what this type is for nor I have any data with it.
+I'll ignore it</del> <ins datetime="2023-10-21">Seems to represent the number of types in the `CompressionType` enum so it should be safe to ignore it.
+Thanks Karl!</ins>.

 To have a peek at the data stored in the `value` blob I'm using [szip](https://crates.io/crates/szip), a CLI similar to `gzip` using the Snappy algorithm.